oviney/performance-rig-as-code/README.md

 ## How to use the rig (MVP)

 This is meant to be simple.
 In order to try this setup for yourself, follow the steps below.
+You can also check out the following demo of the steps below:  https://youtu.be/r5v8jYnwozw

 * git clone - pull down the source
 * docker-compose up - run it